Skip to content

 east_z = p3.mdc_gid_to_east_z(gid)

-To get x, y of wires at a specific z:
+Get the x, y coordinates of a wire at a specific z position:

 # get x, y of wire 0 at z = -1, 0, 1 cm